intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	it's possible to delete a frozen (and empty) cgroup, as well as create new sub-cgroups.

+  cgroup.freeze.stat
+	A read-only flat-keyed file which exists in non-root cgroups.
+	The following entry is defined:

+	  freeze_time_total_ns
+		Cumulative time that this cgroup has spent in the freezing state, regardless of whether or not it reaches "frozen".

   cgroup.kill
 	A write-only single value file which exists in non-root cgroups.
 	The only allowed value is "1".